History of the City of Port Adelaide Enfield

 - In December 1836 Colonel William Light sailed up the Port River proclaiming, "There was no safer place or more commodious harbor in the world for merchant ships".

-- On June 3 1837 the original site (Port Misery), was abandoned and the current site proclaimed a port by Governor Hindmarsh.
+- On June 3 1837 the current site proclaimed a port by Governor Hindmarsh.

 - On December 27 1855 Port Adelaide was declared a Corporate Town.